-- In the 2003 anime of Fullmetal Alchemist, unlike the manga, Envy is a very androgynous male and uses a feminine voice.
+- Fullmetal Alchemist (2003): Envy is a very androgynous male and uses a feminine voice.
 He occasionally subverts this trope, usually when upset, and switches to a more masculine voice.

 - Hunter × Hunter: Kurapika is an androgynous young man who is voiced by women doing a somewhat boyish voice.

 - Kashimashi: Girl Meets Girl: Hazumu has the exact same voice, boy or girl.
 Prior to being turned into a girl, he was so girly that, as a child, he said he wanted to be his best friend Tomari's bride when he grew up.

 - My Hero Academia: Yuga Aoyama is Class 1-A's resident Agent Peacock, and his flamboyant attitude and style are well-matched by a campy tenor.